Triennial valuation 2022 in the LGPS (England & Wales) - Detailed Report

-The 2019 valuation reports were prepared by the Fund actuaries of each LGPS Fund.
-Although each Fund is subject to their own funding results and approach, there are similarities between Funds advised by the same actuarial adviser.
+The 2022 valuation reports were prepared by the Fund actuaries of each LGPS Fund.
+Although each Fund has their own funding approach, there are similarities between Funds advised by the same actuarial adviser.
 The split of the LGPS Funds by actuarial firm is shown in the chart below:

-In addition, Funds were faced with various issues surrounding the valuation:
+In addition, Funds were faced with various issues surrounding the valuation including:

-- Potential change to the valuation cycle: the Government consulted on a change to the LGPS valuation cycle to move to a quadrennial cycle in line with the other public sector pension schemes and also the LGPS Scheme valuation.
-However, it was confirmed that a triennial valuation cycle would remain at least until the 2022 valuation and therefore as before, three years’ of contributions were to be certified at the 2019 valuation.
+- Potential change to the valuation cycle: The Government consulted on a change to the LGPS Funds valuation cycle to move to a quadrennial cycle in line with the other public sector pension schemes and also the LGPS Scheme valuation.
+This issue remains outstanding and therefore the Fund actuaries have based their valuation reports on the next valuation being in 2025.